Follow me as I show you the Apple Watch size comparison chart that will help you to select your preferred Apple Watch model…

 What Are The Available Apple Watch Sizes And Dimensions?

 Each Apple Watch series has two size options available.
-For instance, Apple Watch Series 5 and 6 have the 40mm and 44mm size options, while Apple Watch Series 3 have 38mm 42mm cases.
+For instance, Apple Watch Series 5 and 6 and the Apple Watch SE have the 40mm and 44mm size options, while Apple Watch Series 3 have 38mm 42mm cases.

 Which Apple Watch Size Will Fit Your Wrist?